 Placement: Once training is complete, our K9's will be fitted with appropriate, selected individuals.
 These individuals will be required to meet certain requirements, including an interview, home inspection, and handler training.
 Minimum handler training will take place at our facility and will be required so that we know the owner is capable of handling, and making full use of the K9 in their care.
 The length of training required is determined individually by the K9, situation, and type of Service.
 The waiting list for Service K9's is very long, and the Volunteers at Four Rivers K9 want to ensure that the appropriate people receive a K9 where both parties can benefit for a lifetime.

-Community Training: Being primarily a Search and Rescue organization, Four Rivers K9 will be hosting training seminars at our Training Facility.
-These Seminars may include Division of Emergency Management courses focuses on emergency management as well as obedience and handler training for the community.
-We are raising funds for our training center now, but are looking forward to all future training opportunities.
+Community Training: We are primarily a Search and Rescue organization and we are raising funds for our training center now.
+Four Rivers K9 will be hosting training in our community and at our future Training Facility.
+These seminars may include Division of Emergency Management courses focuses on emergency management as well as obedience and handler training for the community.

 When requested by local authorities, Four Rivers K9 responds quickly and efficiently to tri-state area calls.
 It is important if and when the need arises, you contact your local law enforcement agency quickly and ask for our assistance.